Brian Durocher: Career

 Durocher returned to being an assistant coach the following season, joining the staff at Brown.
 His arrival coincided with the team producing its first winning campaign in 16 years and reaching the conference championship game.
 Brown made its first appearance in the NCAA tournament since 1976 and remained a top team in ECAC Hockey for the next three years.
 After that 4-year stint, Durocher joined Boston University for the third time and stuck around for good.
 He spent eight years as an assistant on the men's team, helping the club to three league titles and five NCAA tournament appearances.

 In 2004, Boston University announced that they were promoting their women's ice hockey team to varsity status and Durocher agreed to lead the team.
 The Terriers hit the ice for their first game in 2005 and posted the program's first winning season just one year later.
 Durocher swiftly built the team into a title contender, getting the Terriers their first conference title in 2010 and then reaching the national championship game the following year.
 The team didn't decline after losing to perennial power Wisconsin and reeled off four consecutive Hockey East championships, during that run, BU made its second national championship game appearance but were unable to win once more.

 After losing their bid for a 5th straight conference championship in 2016, the Terriers began to decline from their lofty position and the team was unable to get back into the NCAA tournament.
 BU had a couple of good seasons at the end of the decade but they flamed out in the conference tournament and ended with disappointing finishes.
 Durocher stayed on through the COVID-19 season and its fallout, steading the team through several rough seasons.
 Durocher stepped down from his post in 2023, retiring as a coach after 18 seasons with the women's team and more than 330 wins behind the bench.
 He turned over control of the team to one of his former players, Tara Watchorn, but remained with the college as a special assistant for the athletic department.

 Personal life

-Brian and his wife Karen have three daughters, Kirsten, Kara and Kelsey.
+Brian and his wife Laura have three daughters, Kirsten, Kara and Kelsey.